 RESET MASTER also clears the values of the

 gtid_purged system variable as

 well as the global value of the

 (but not its session value); that is, executing this statement

 RESET MASTERremoves all binary log files that are listed in the index file, leaving only a single, empty binary log file with a numeric suffix of

 .000001, whereas the numbering is not reset by

 PURGE BINARY LOGS.

 RESET MASTERis not intended to be used while any replicas are running.
 The behavior of

 RESET MASTER can prove useful

 can verify the setup as follows:

-master to clean up the test queries.
+RESET MASTERon the source to clean up the test queries.

 After verifying the setup and getting rid of any unwanted and log files generated by testing, you can start the replica and begin replicating.